 AOEU tuition is charged per credit hour.
 The tuition cost and required materials are listed with each course on our website.
 Students are able to register without payment.
 Full tuition will be due by the course start date.
 Students who have not paid their tuition in full by this date will be dropped from the course.

-AOEU’s master’s degree is flexible, so you can move through the program at a pace that works best for your budget and your timeline.
+AOEU’s degree programs are flexible, so you can move through the program at a pace that works best for your budget and your timeline.
 You have the option to graduate in two, three, or four years.
 You have control over how much you spend on tuition each year based on how quickly you choose to progress through the degree.

 Many employers and school districts offer incentives for lifelong learning.
 With tuition reimbursement, you pay for your tuition upfront, and your employer reimburses all or a portion of your expenses once you have completed the course.

 Ask your human resources department whether your employee benefits include tuition reimbursement for all or a portion of your tuition costs.

 Contact the Office of Admission (firstname.lastname@example.org) for any paperwork that your employer requires for tuition reimbursement benefits.

 Some teachers need to graduate quickly and prefer to finance their education.
 Financing can cover tuition costs now and allow you to pay yourself back over time.